 Drug therapy can be used to help individuals manage behavioral problems, which can have a positive result with a co-occurring pica disorder.
 Medication for pica may be warranted if behavioral treatments don’t work.
 Medication can assist a person in reducing behaviors if pica occurs with a developmental or intellectual disability.

 Minimal research has been conducted regarding medication and pica treatment.
 However, some researchers believe that reduced amounts of dopamine in the brain may cause pica.
 Thus, medications that increase dopamine may be useful in treating pica disorder.

 Pica can be classified as an addiction, as it is characterized by a compulsion to ingest substances that are harmful.
 Although rare, pica can co-occur with other substance use disorders.
 People with pica disorder may be more prone to substance abuse and take great pleasure in drug use.
 Mental illness is the primary connection between pica and substance abuse.
 Obsessive-compulsive disorder can be linked to both conditions.

-If you or a loved one struggle with a drug or alcohol addiction and a co-occurring disorder like a pica eating disorder, treatment is available.
+If you or a loved one struggle with a drug or alcohol addiction and a co-occurring disorder like pica, treatment is available.
 At the Recovery Village, a team of professionals can offer you personalized treatment to help you heal physically and mentally.
 To learn more about treatment options, call The Recovery Village today to speak with a representative.